TeRRa HeAvEn Eco-Arts

 Our Story

-Terra Heaven Eco Arts (T.H.E.A.) provides intergenerational, hands-on learning that integrates studio arts, outdoor education, and technical skill development.
-Through experiential, place-based curriculum, learners of all ages build creative confidence, problem-solving skills, ecological literacy, and collaborative capacity.
+Originated by Mx.
+Van, Terra Heaven Eco Arts (T.H.E.A.) provides intergenerational, hands-on learning across studio arts, outdoor education and inclusive technical skill development.
+Through experiential, place-based curriculum, learners of all ages develop creative confidence, problem-solving abilities, collaborative skills and environmental awareness.

-Informed by the broader vision of Ancient Pocket and in partnership with Earthen Futures Studio, T.H.E.A. bridges art, environmental stewardship, and innovative inquiry to support resilient, community-centered learning across ages.
+Informed by the broader vision of Ancient Pocket and in partnership with Earthen Futures Studio, T.H.E.A. bridges art, environmental stewardship and innovative inquiry to support resilient, community-based learning.

-See our: Programs/ classes available for grades K–12 and adult community members.
+Ready to learn more?
+Explore our programs and classes for K–12 students and adult community members.

 Photo by Vanessa Santos